Track CRM-based conversions using S2S

 Setup overview

-The setup process involves 4 steps:
+The setup process involves 3 main steps:

-3. Configure your CRM to send conversion events to Taboola.
+2. Configure your CRM to send conversion events to Taboola.

-4. Capture and store the Click ID on your website.
+3. Capture and store the Click ID on your website.

 Realize setup